Association des Diététistes de soins Primaires

 Drew has been recognized for his leadership, innovation, and commitment to excellence in practice, receiving awards like Outstanding Dietitian of the Year (2024), Nutrition Educator of the Year (2023), and Outstanding Dietetics Service-Learning Course (2021).
 Drew is a proud Fellow of and active leader within the Academy of Nutrition and Dietetics.
 He celebrates the diverse & dedicated roles of dietetic practitioners across all areas of food and nutrition practice in Canada and the US

-Christina Iaboni worked as an inpatient dietitian in mental health and addictions for over 11 years.
+Christina Iaboni, RD worked as an inpatient dietitian in mental health and addictions for over 11 years.
 She knows the powerful impact that proper nutrition can have on physical and mental health.
 She currently focuses her work on family nutrition and aims to inspire people to create easy and delicious meals that they can feel good about serving to their families.